Computer vision: Autonomous vehicles

 One of the newer application areas is autonomous vehicles, which include submersibles, land-based vehicles (small robots with wheels, cars, or trucks), aerial vehicles, and unmanned aerial vehicles (UAV).
 The level of autonomy ranges from fully autonomous (unmanned) vehicles to vehicles where computer-vision-based systems support a driver or a pilot in various situations.
-Fully autonomous vehicles typically use computer vision for navigation, e.g., for knowing where they are or mapping their environment (SLAM), for detecting obstacles and/or automatically ensuring navigational safety.
+Fully autonomous vehicles typically use computer vision for navigation, e.g., for knowing where they are or mapping their environment (SLAM), for detecting obstacles.
 It can also be used for detecting certain task-specific events, e.g., a UAV looking for forest fires.
-Examples of supporting systems are obstacle warning systems in cars and systems for autonomous landing of aircraft.
-Several car manufacturers have demonstrated systems for autonomous driving of cars, but this technology has still not reached a level where it can be put on the market.
+Examples of supporting systems are obstacle warning systems in cars, cameras and LiDAR sensors in vehicles, and systems for autonomous landing of aircraft.
+Several car manufacturers have demonstrated systems for autonomous driving of cars.
 There are ample examples of military autonomous vehicles ranging from advanced missiles to UAVs for recon missions or missile guidance.
 Space exploration is already being made with autonomous vehicles using computer vision, e.g., NASA's Curiosity and CNSA's Yutu-2 rover.

 Tactile feedback

-Materials such as rubber and silicon are being used to create sensors that allow for applications such as detecting micro undulations and calibrating robotic hands.
+Materials such as rubber and silicon are being used to create sensors that allow for applications such as detecting microundulations and calibrating robotic hands.
 Rubber can be used in order to create a mold that can be placed over a finger, inside of this mold would be multiple strain gauges.
 The finger mold and sensors could then be placed on top of a small sheet of rubber containing an array of rubber pins.
 A user can then wear the finger mold and trace a surface.
-A computer can then read the data from the strain gauges and measure if one or more of the pins is being pushed upward.
+A computer can then read the data from the strain gauges and measure if one or more of the pins are being pushed upward.
 If a pin is being pushed upward then the computer can recognize this as an imperfection in the surface.
 This sort of technology is useful in order to receive accurate data on imperfections on a very large surface.
 Another variation of this finger mold sensor are sensors that contain a camera suspended in silicon.
 The silicon forms a dome around the outside of the camera and embedded in the silicon are point markers that are equally spaced.
 These cameras can then be placed on devices such as robotic hands in order to allow the computer to receive highly accurate tactile data.